METHODOLOGY OVERVIEW

 Pillar 6: Ease of Processing

-The Ease of Processing Pillar measures the end-to-end complexity of the CBI application process.
-In some jurisdictions, the application process can be a labour-intensive and painstaking task that is time-consuming for the applicant; in others, it is streamlined, and the applicant receives clear directives on how to proceed.
+This pillar measures the end-to-end complexity of the CBI application process.
+In some jurisdictions, the application process can be a labour-intensive that is time-consuming for the applicant; in others, it is streamlined, and the applicant receives clear directives on how to proceed.

 The overall effortlessness of the application process is a particularly important component, and the promise of a smooth, hassle-free process can generate readiness to engage with a programme.